-Here in Nigeria, we have several motivational speakers.
+Here in Nigeria, there are several public speakers.
 A famous example is Leke Alder, founder of Alder consulting.
 He speaks on various topics, including business and politics, and divides his time between Lagos and London.
-He helped introduce branding as a discipline in Nigeria and has consulted on strategy for the ministries of Information and Communication; and has served as a member of the Nigerian Economic Summit Group and The World Economic Forum on Africa.
+He helped introduce branding as a discipline in Nigeria and has consulted on strategy for the ministries of Information and Communication.
+Also, he has served as a member of the Nigerian Economic Summit Group and The World Economic Forum on Africa.

 Another public speaker in Nigeria is Fela Durotoye, a computer science and Economics graduate.
 Fela Durotoye is the Chief Executive officer of Visible Impact.
-An organisation designed to tackle social and environmental challenges and limitations to build people into responsible leaders, build corporate organisations into global market leaders, and assist governments in developing programs that create a desirable environment for people to do great things.
+An organisation designed to tackle social and environmental challenges and limitations.
+Its goal is to build responsible leaders, transform corporate organisations into global market leaders, and assist governments in developing programs that create a progressive environment.

 7 Tips to become a Successful Public Speaker

-To achieve success as a public speaker in Nigeria, one should be aware of the following:
+To achieve success as a public speaker in Nigeria, keep the following in mind:

-The speaker must have amassed enough critical information about the topic to deliver a successful presentation to the audience.
-The speaker should talk in a concise way, to the point, and not to bore the audience?
+The speaker must have enough critical information about the topic to deliver a successful presentation to the audience.
+The speaker should talk in a concise way, to the point, and not to bore the audience.

-This pertains to the manner in which the content is presented.
+This pertains to the manner in which you present the content.
 You must determine the proper delivery style, whether professional or casual, and explain it to an audience effectively.

 The structure of the content deals with the introduction, body, and conclusion.
-The presentation should be outlined in this way so as not to reduce the validity of the message.
+Outline the presentation to maintain the validity of the message.
 From the first 60 seconds of the presentation, the audience should be captivated and want to know more.

 Any public speaker in Nigeria should have a clear understanding of the type of audience they are dealing with.
-In addition, you should take the educational level of the group, trade and profession into consideration.
+In addition, take into account the educational level of the group as well as trade and profession.

-Public speakers in Nigeria use specific channels to get messages across, like gestures, facial expressions, body movement, neither of which you should be exaggerate.
+Public speakers in Nigeria use specific channels to pass messages; gestures, facial expressions, body movement, neither of which you should be exaggerate.
 There are also visual channels that you may employ, like diagrams, graphics, photographs, videos etc.

 Feedback is an important aspect of public speaking since it allows the audience to ask questions.
-As a result, the speaker should be aware of and attentive to the audience’s comments, and be prepared to respond to them.
+As a result, be aware of and attentive to the audience’s comments, and be prepared to respond to them.